nbearman/nlogic/nlogic_sim/documentation/Readme.txt

-            the "program" folder contains any number of .pro files to be compiled into the boot program the "disk" folder contains files to be built into a virtual disk these will be built with disk_builder_python, so follow the instructions for that script's input run "./run_test_case.sh [test case folder] --generate" to generate the expected output the program and disk will be built and run in the simulator the debug builds of all files, the assembled programs, and the CPU state logs will be saved
+            the "program" folder contains any number of .pro files to be compiled into the boot program the "disk" folder contains files to be built into a virtual disk these will be built with disk_builder_python, so follow the instructions for that script's input for tests that don't need any data on disk, the "disk" folder can be omitted run "./run_test_case.sh [test case folder] --generate" to generate the expected output the program and disk will be built and run in the simulator the debug builds of all files, the assembled programs, and the CPU state logs will be saved